herpiko/herpiko.github.io/content/post/2023-07-23-hunting-down-memory-leaks-in-golang.md

 This will open some endpoints in the service for debug purpose under `/debug/*`.
 Since this case is about memory allocation, I'll focus on `allocs`.

-I immediately planted `pprof`, fetched the state dump of the service then display it localy by using this command
+I immediately planted `pprof`, fetched the state dump of the service then display it locally by using this command

 ~~~go
 go tool pprof -http=":8080" http://foobar/debug/pprof/allocs